intechinfo/GoM/GoM.Core.Immutable/README.md

 TODO : Explain how it works.

-How to pass from mutable to immutable ?
+How to swith from mutable to immutable implementation ?
 ---------------

 You got an extension on the context.
 So you can use :